Ramblin' Raft Race

 The Ramblin' Raft Race was an annual Memorial Day weekend raft race on the Chattahoochee River in Atlanta that lasted from 1969 to 1980.
 At its peak, more than 300,000 rafters partook in the race.
 After American Rafting Association stopped running the event and WQXI ran the event on their own in 1980, a drowning occurred.
 Because of the death, along with increasing liability insurance issues, the race was cancelled.
 The event was associated with consumption of alcohol and illegal drugs, both by the rafters and the thousands of spectators that lined a route that began at Morgan Falls Dam in Sandy Springs and ended at the shallow raft take-out a few hundred yards north of I-285 in Vinings.

+The 1974 Ramblin' Raft Race stands out as the exact moment the annual Atlanta event exploded from a massive local college tradition into a globally recognized cultural phenomenon, drawing over 250,000 spectators and tens of thousands of rafters.
+Known affectionately as "Woodstock on the Water," the 1974 race solidified the event's reputation for wild, creative debauchery and massive scale.
+The "World's Largest" Recognition Guinness Book Attention: The sheer, staggering volume of attendees in 1974 put the race on the radar of the Guinness Book of World Records, which eventually officially certified it as the world's largest participatory sporting event.National Media Spotlight: This was the era where major national outlets took notice.
+CBS News' Dan Rather famously reported on the spectacle, and a French documentary crew even traveled to Atlanta to capture the sheer scale of the floating party.